 Ingredients

-- Garlic: 2-3 cloves, minced for added flavor
+- Garlic: 2–3 cloves, minced

-- Spices: Cumin, chili powder, salt, and pepper to taste
+- Spices: Cumin, chili powder, salt, and pepper

 - Bell peppers for sweetness and color

-- Jalapeños for an extra kick of heat
+- Jalapeños for more heat

 - Corn for a touch of sweetness

-- Toppings: Cheese, cilantro, sour cream, or avocado for garnish
+- Toppings: Cheese, cilantro, sour cream, or avocado

 Directions